Troy “Escalade” Jackson, the 220 kilo monster with crazy handles

 And Escalade will quickly become one of the darlings of the public who gathered on the edge of playgrounds and parquet floors, but also of the many first Internet users to follow his exploits (we are then at the beginning of the web as we know it).
 From the top of his 2m08, and back to nearly 220 kilos, the big man surprises everyone, including his opponents, with his hidden and ultra-precise passes to make his big brother pale.

-He obviously knew how to make his presence felt in the rackets, and did not miss an opportunity to violently put the cover back after a failure by one of his teammates.
+He obviously knew how to make his presence felt in the rackets, and did not miss an opportunity to violently put the cover back following a failure by one of his teammates.
 But Escalade also knew how to take possessions in hand, and mystify its direct opponents in isolation with an array of dribbling and extraordinary moves.

 A lawyer in everyday life, Troy Jackson has also been on the cover of one of the issues of the famous magazine.
 Sports Illustrated.
 He even managed to put in the shade his big brother, yet NBA player, via his huge community of fans.

 Troy died in his sleep on February 20, 2011, due to high blood pressure, at only 35 years old.
-His death will deeply sadden the basketball world, while Mark will share a superb anecdote about his little brother:
+His death will deeply sadden the basketball world, while Mark will share a superb anecdote regarding his little brother:

 Not only did everyone know him, they loved him.